Home Loans for Bad Credit: 7 Loan Options for 2025

 Consider a co-signer

-If you’re finding it challenging to qualify for a mortgage due to a low credit score, you might want to consider bringing a co-signer into the equation.
+If you’re unable to qualify for a mortgage due to a low credit score, you might want to consider bringing a co-signer into the equation.
 A co-signer essentially vouches for you, making lenders more comfortable with extending credit your way.
 In essence, you’re leveraging another person’s higher credit score and financial stability to boost your chances of securing that loan.

 That said, it’s crucial to understand the responsibilities and implications for both parties involved.
 The co-signer’s credit score will be affected, for better or worse, by the loan’s performance.
 Lenders might also average your credit scores, depending on their specific policies, which can make the loan more attainable.
 Nevertheless, your interest rates will often be based on the lower of the two scores, meaning you may pay a bit more over the life of the loan.